brimdata/zed/zng/docs/spec.md

 Note that the tag integers occupy their own numeric space indepedent of any underlying ZNG type IDs.

 The semicolon terminator is important.
-Consider this ZNG depicting sets of strings:
+Consider this TZNG depicting sets of strings:
 ```
 #0:set[string]